 This makes me realize that multicultural books for kids are, perhaps, the first step for breaking racist stereotypes and introducing diversity in a positive way into the lives of our children.
 Today, I wanted to share a few of my favorite Asian American children’s books.
 I hope you enjoy them with your children.

-I chose a picture book, easy reader, easy chapter book, chapter book and a young adult novel that portray contemporary Asian Americans.
+I chose a picture book, easy reader, easy chapter book, chapter book and a young adult novel that portrays contemporary Asian Americans.
 That’s 5 books.
 5 is a lucky number in Chinese culture.
 4 is bad because it signifies death.

 Hot, Hot Roti for Dada-ji by F. Zia and Ken Min